Surbhi1511-yadav/Mongodb/README.md

 * Unstrutured Data consists of E-mails, Video file, image file, Pdfs etc.
 * These Files have nothing in common.
 * Structured Information can be extracted from the unstructured data but this can be time consuming.

+## NO SQL DATABASE TYPES ###
+1. **Document Database:** In this the key is paired with the complex data structure called as document.
+Example :  MongoDB

+2. **Graph Stores:** In this type of database the networked data is stored.
+In which we can relate the database with the existing data.

+3. **Key-Value Stores:**